testing-cabal/subunit/README.rst

 less than or equal to 16KiB in length) - large packets are very efficient to route.

-Timestamp when present is a 32 bit unsigned integer for secnods, and a variable length number for nanoseconds, representing UTC time since Unix Epoch in seconds and nanoseconds.
+Timestamp when present is a 32 bit unsigned integer for seconds, and a variable length number for nanoseconds, representing UTC time since Unix Epoch in seconds and nanoseconds.